Divers Supply Logo

 Scuba Snorkel

-The snorkel is required to breath air at the surface without emerging the head from the water.
-This enables a diver to swim at the surface without losing sight of his underwater surroundings at the samme time conserving air from his tank.
-Many snorkels are equipped with purges that keep the snorkel partially or totally dry when submerged making them easier to clear.
-Snorkels are rarley longer than 12 inches because the pressure exerted below that depth makes it nearly impossible for a person to fill his lungs.
+The snorkel is required to breathe air at the surface without emerging the head from the water.
+This enables a diver to swim at the surface without losing sight of their underwater surroundings at the same time conserving air from their tank.
+Many snorkels are equipped with purge valves that keep the snorkel partially or totally dry when submerged, making them easier to clear.
+Snorkels are rarely longer than 12 inches because the pressure exerted below that depth makes it nearly impossible for a person to fill his lungs.

 Read our Scuba Snorkel Buying Guide